Are you thinking of publishing a book?

 If you want to publish printed copies using KDP print on demand, it will take you another twenty minutes.

-Within 24 hours you are a published author with your books on Amazon.
+Within 24 hours, you are a published author with your books available for sale on Amazon.

 That’s it.
 All done.
 Fantastic.